Assistant Curator, William and Lynda Steere Herbarium

 Digitizing “endless forms”: Facilitating Research on Imperiled Plants with Extreme Morphologies (NSF TCN)

-My duties as an herbarium manager include curation of the collections to reflect advances in systematic understanding, facilitate the use of the Herbarium, giving tours of the herbarium to a vast number of different groups, and grant writing to support digitization and curatorial efforts.
+Matthew’s duties as an herbarium manager include curation of the collections to reflect advances in systematic understanding, facilitate the use of the Herbarium, giving tours of the herbarium to a vast number of different groups, and grant writing to support digitization and curatorial efforts.

-My research interests focus on the Orchidaceae: their evolution, relationships, morphology, taxonomy, and biogeography.
-My research incorporates field, molecular, and herbarium approaches to understand speciation and biodiversity, test patterns of apparent hybridization, clarify biogeographic history, and identify the conservation needs of New World Orchidaceae.
+His research interests focus on the Orchidaceae: their evolution, relationships, morphology, taxonomy, and biogeography.
+Matthew’s research incorporates field, molecular, and herbarium approaches to understand speciation and biodiversity, test patterns of apparent hybridization, clarify biogeographic history, and identify the conservation needs of New World Orchidaceae.
 Current genera of focus include Spiranthes (ca. 35 spp.), Pelexia (ca. 65 spp.), Cyclopogon (ca. 70 spp.), Platanthera (ca. 200 spp.), Microchilus (ca. 145 spp.), and Lepanthes (ca. 1000 spp.), and subtribe Goodyerinae (ca. 710 spp.).

 M.A.
 Feist, W.S.
 Alverson, D.M.
 Waller, K.M.
 Cameron, T.J.
 Givnish, and K.J.
 Sytsma.
 2018.
 Spatial phylogenetics reveals evolutionary constraints on the assembly of a large regional flora.
 American Journal of Botany 105(11):1-13.
 DOI:10.1002/ajb2.1191